mattholamieux/p5js-tutorial/README.md

 **Step Six**
 - From here, try customizing the sketch further.
 Experiment with different colors, shapes, lengths, translation and rotation amounts.

-## USEFUL P5js METHODS & VARIABLES
+## USEFUL P5js METHODS AND VARIABLES

 - `createCanvas(width, height)`
     - attaches an html canvas to the DOM.